Vitamins & Mood

 If I was talking to a patient with my previous understanding of drugs I would of told patient to follow up with doctor and probably sent a note over to the doctor about the depression symptoms.
 The prescriber would have probably started a patient on a drug for depression like Prozac or Wellbutrin.

 However I wasn’t working with my previous understanding of side effects and what causes them and their mechanism of action.
-So instead, I recommended a Vitamin B Complex to restore her REQUIRED Vitamins.
+So instead, I recommended a B Complex to restore there REQUIRED Vitamins.
 After restoring her REQUIRED B Vitamins my patient no longer had any depressive symptoms.

 Here are a list of other medications that can also deplete Vitamin Bs as well.
 When using for a short period of time it may not be an issue, but prolonged use may lead to additional problems that could be corrected through proper nutrition.
 If you find your self feeling feeling a little bit more sad than usual consider these culprits.